Prior to the Show

 - Horse's registered name, show name, rider name and T.I.P.
 Number (shows can look up T.I.P. numbers under the "Horse Show Personnel" tab); or

 - A completed T.I.P.
-Number request form, which should be returned to The Jockey Club.
+Number request form, which should be returned to The Jockey Club (available on the Forms page).

 - If an owner or rider cannot provide the proof of eligibility as described above, the horse is not eligible for T.I.P. classes or awards.